Frequently Asked Questions about being tested at the Center

 What tests can I get?

-WCHS offers tests for HIV (traditional blood draw), syphilis gonorrhea and Chlamydia to all interested individuals.
-We further offer screenings for hepatitis C based on risk factors.
+AAS-C offers all interested individuals tests for HIV and syphilis.
+We further offer screenings for gonorrhea, chlamydia, and hepatitis C based on risk factors.

 How does it work?